niallphelan01/ict_01_assignment1/README.md

-Welcome to the Playlist 4
+Welcome to the Gym Application
 =========================

-Version 4 of the Playlist application
+Welcome to the gym applicaiton, part of Niall Phelan's ict assignment